indiegogo/KIF-Kiwi/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project tests, clone the repo, and open xcode workspace in Example directory.

 ## Requirements